orbiting/docs/guides/how-to-run.md

 cd backends
 yarn run roleUser editor you@example.com
 ```

+Note: Make sure to use your email address.

 You will need the `GITHUB_*` envs in the backends and the `GITHUB_ORG` env in this frontend ready to truely use publikator.